pbmiranda/aws_web_automation/README.md

 ## Framework - How it works

-This framework uses principles of PageObject Pattern, it maps HTML components to their class (e.g. "Menu", "Product" - extends AbstractPageComponent) and their operations.
+This framework uses principles of PageObject Pattern, it maps HTML components to their class (e.g. "Menu", "Product" - extends AbstractPageComponent) .
+For each class, we have specific operation(e.g. Product.sortBy("Price: Low to High")).

 ## Locating elements